iknowjason/PurpleCloud/README.md

 - On sentinel.py: Added Diagnostic setting automated terraform deployment to send Entra ID logs to Log Analytics Workspace / Sentinel
 - On sentinel.py: On Domain Controller, added Sysmon install and sending all Sysmon/Security logs to LAW/Sentinel
 - On sentinel.py: On Domain Controller, removed CSE and streamlined AD Forest installation through powershell
+- On sentinel.py: On all Windows:  Added Powershell Core and OpenSSH server, remote Powershell over SSH sessions
 - On sentinel.py: Removed Elastic Detection Rules and APT Simulator

 ## 2/18/24:  Updated Atomic Red Team (ART) installation